-Are you a sculptor with a desire to have your work on public display?
+Are you a sculptor with a desire to see your work on public display?

-Have you considered submitting your artwork to the Douglas County Art Encounters public art program?
+Have you considered submitting your artwork to the well-established Douglas County Art Encounters public art program?

-All chosen sculptors receive an $800 stipend and have the opportunity to be considered for the $1,000 people’s choice honorarium and the $1,000 judge’s prize.
-Additionally, since the program’s inception, seven pieces have been purchased and two have been donated.
+All chosen sculptors receive an $800 stipend and will be considered for the $1,000 people’s choice honorarium and the $1,000 judge’s prize.
+Additionally, since the program’s inception, more than 10 pieces have been purchased or donated.

 Be among the first to receive news as it happens.
 Sign up here and select your specific news focus and delivery preferences.